Platinumt3chnology/visual-recognition./ha-dr.md

 To find your custom models and training images, use the API or {{site.data.keyword.DSX}}:

-- Models created with {{site.data.keyword.DSX}}:
+- Models created with {{site.data.keyword.DSX}}.
     1. Click a {{site.data.keyword.visualrecognitionshort}} service instance in your [resource list](https://{DomainName}/resources?groups=resource-instance){: external}.
     1. Click **Launch {{site.data.keyword.DSX}}** on the Manage page.
 (You might see, **Create a custom model**.)
     1. Click the name of the **Associated project** for this instance.
     1. Find your models from the **Assets** page of your {{site.data.keyword.visualrecognitionshort}} projects.
     1. Download the _data assets_ that you used to create the models from the same **Assets** page.
     1. For your Core ML applications, you can download the Core ML model file from the **Implementation** area of the model.
-- Classifiers created with the API:
+- Classifiers created with the API.
-    - If you created the classifier with the API, there is no method to download the training images.
+    - If you created the classifier with the API, no method exists to download the training images.
 Make sure that you store a backup of those images.
     - For your Core ML applications, you can download the Core ML model file by using the [**Retrieve a Core ML model of a classifier**](https://{DomainName}/apidocs/visual-recognition#retrieve-a-core-ml-model-of-a-classifier){: external} API method.

 Save these files in a safe location.